Exchangeable deep neural networks for set-to-set matching and learning: Experiments

-Table~\ref{tab:reid} compares the results of our models with the baseline.
-In the non-noisy case, all models showed almost perfect accuracies; we consider ``averaging feature vectors in sets'' achieves the high matching accuracy in this simple case, so all the models showed accurate results.
-By increasing the ratio of noise, the accuracy was degraded across all models.
-However, our models were more accurate than the baseline, even in the noisy case.
-For example, when the ``noise'' was five persons in the set $\mathcal{Y}$, and the remaining three persons were the correct target persons in both the sets $\mathcal{X}$ and $\mathcal{Y}$, the accuracies of the baseline and proposed model with affinity-based functions were 80.4\% and 92.4\%, respectively.
-The differences in the accuracies were preserved even in more noisy settings.
-Those results support the claim that providing the interactions between two sets improves both the accuracy and the robustness of the matching procedure.
+Table~\ref{tab:reid} presents the comparison results.
+In the non-noisy case, many models showed almost perfect accuracies; we consider that {\it averaging feature vectors in sets} achieves high accuracy in this homogeneous case.
+In the case the noise person included, the noise ratio was inversely proportional to the accuracy across all the models; however, our models yielded more accurate results, e.g., the average accuracy of Cross Affinity, Set Transformer, and BERT$_\mathrm{BASE-AP}$ was 87.0, 80.6, and 72.4\%, respectively.
+Because the main differences between the architectures exist in the interactions for paired sets or the exchangeability, the results support the claim that considering these properties improves both the accuracy and robustness.
+Furthermore, in the case of label noise fraction is $0.8$, the permutation invariance would be essential to preserve high accuracy.

+{\bf Evaluation on Road Group Dataset.} We conduct experiments on the Road Group dataset~\cite{Xiao:2018:GRL:3240508.3240539,lin2019group}, which consists of 162 group pairs taken from a 2-camera-view of a crowded road scene.
+One image per group for each camera is provided, where most groups do not have the same person's image in common with the different group pairs.
+Following the experimental protocol described in~\cite{Xiao:2018:GRL:3240508.3240539,lin2019group}, we construct training/validation datasets, splitting the 162 group pairs randomly in half into two different 81 group pairs, and reporting the accuracies calculated by the cumulative matching characteristic (CMC) metric~\cite{moon2001computational}.

+Because group re-id is a newly emerging task, most datasets, including the Road Group dataset, contain a small number of groups and images, and training on such datasets is difficult~\cite{huang2019group}.
+Specifically, our set-to-set matching method extracts features that rely on input set pairs, thus, the variations in the set pairs are crucial.
+Considering the difference in appearances or camera parameters, however, importing external data~\cite{huang2019group,huang2019dot} is also a challenging task itself.

+To relax the data limitation, we introduce our novel set-data augmentation (set-aug) method that significantly enhances the learning results of the proposed set-to-set matching modules by increasing the training data.
+Given positive person image pairs and several negative person images, creating set pairs randomly on each training iteration, our set-aug effectively increases the group member variations (please refer to Appendix~\ref{a:set-aug} for details).